jvdgrift/k8s/README.md

 ```
 $ kubectl get namespaces
 ```
 The default namespace is the default namespace and all the master resources are running under kube-system.
-(Side note: The kube-public namespace is (was?) used when bootstrapping the cluster by kubeadm).
+(Side note: The kube-public namespace is used when bootstrapping the cluster by kubeadm).

 To see what is hidden behind a namespace just pass it along your command:
 ```